-Baseline correction will be applied to the currently active dimension unless the option is checked.
+Baseline correction will be applied to the currently active dimension unless the Apply to All Dimensions option is checked.
 What does active dimension mean?
 The active dimension is the dimension highlighted on the toolbar and is generally the direct dimension.
 With the exception of phase correction, processing operations in Mnova default to the active dimension only.
 For example, if we want to process along columns (f1) you just need to set the processing dimension to f1 as depicted below: